underthecurve/r-data-cleaning-tricks/R-datacleaning-tricks.md

 ### 3. Reshaping data

-Now let's take a look at a global dataset.
-Here's one on unemployment rates by country from 2012 to 2016, from the International Monetary Fund's World Economic Outlook database (available [here](https://www.imf.org/external/pubs/ft/weo/2017/01/weodata/index.aspx)).
+Here's a dataset on unemployment rates by country from 2012 to 2016, from the International Monetary Fund's World Economic Outlook database (available [here](https://www.imf.org/external/pubs/ft/weo/2017/01/weodata/index.aspx)).

 When you download the dataset, it comes in an Excel file.
 We can use the `read_excel()` from the `readxl` package to load the file into R.